iotile/coretools/doc/source/tutorials/sensor-graph-intro.rst

 streamers: realtime and historical.

-Realtime streamers report the latest value in a stream without worrying about robustness packaging it or retrying the transmission if its not successful because it's expected that they can just send an updated value when its available.
+Realtime streamers report the latest value in a stream without worrying about robustness, packaging it, or retrying the transmission if its not successful because it's expected that they can just send an updated value when its available.

-Historical (or Robust) streamers take much more care in signing and optionally encrypting the data before sending it and keeping track of exactly which readings have been acknowledged as successful received by the cloud so that no data can be lost.
+Historical (or Robust) streamers take much more care in signing and optionally encrypting the data before sending it and keeping track of exactly which readings have been acknowledged as successfully received by the cloud so that no data can be lost.
 Historical data is resent until it is successfully received.

 The syntax for specifying streamers is straightforward.
 You just specify